 If you’re in business for any amount of time it is likely that you will receive a cease and desist letter at some point throughout your journey.
 If you recall this article you’ll know that monitoring your intellectual property (trademarks/copyrights) is part of owning it.
 So, it isn’t surprising that you might get a cease and desist at some point in relation to the knowing or unknowing use of someone else’s IP.
-Cease and desists are sent when one company thinks what you are doing might harm theirs and they want you to stop.
-Sometimes they are serious, and a real threat, other times they are simply a larger company trying to scare you out of using something you are well within your rights to use.
+Cease and desists are sent when one company thinks what you are doing might harm their company.
+Sometimes they are serious, and a real threat, other times they are a bully trying to scare you out of using your intellectual property.
 For this article, I wanted to touch on a few of the things I think you should do if and when you get a cease and desist.

 Let’s jump in.